 UArizona Occupational Health

 The Occupational Health unit conducts medical surveillance and clinical services in support for the AHP.
-Occupational Health providers use the Animal Hazards Risk Assessment forms jointly completed by Employees and their Supervisors/PI’s as the primary instrument for obtaining information to determine the risk associated with a participant’s animal activities.
+Occupational Health collects the Animal Hazards Risk Assessment information completed by Employees and validated by their Supervisors/PI’s as the primary instrument for obtaining information to determine the risks associated with a participant’s animal activities.

-Research Laboratory Safety Services (RLSS) provides direct support to the AHP by maintaining and hosting the Medical Surveillance online forms application.
-RLSS appoints a dedicated staff member as their Medical Surveillance Form Coordinator, as indicated by contact data on the “Home” screen when logged in the online forms application, to be at the service of those needing assistance with AHP forms.
+Research Laboratory Safety Services (RLSS) provides direct support to the AHP by maintaining and hosting the RLSS User Dashboard.
+RLSS appoints a dedicated staff member as their Medical Surveillance Coordinator, as indicated by contact data on the “Home” screen when logged in the online forms application, to be at the service of those needing assistance with the AHP process.

-The RLSS also administers three specific research compliance programs that support the AHP -radiation, chemical, and biological safety.
+The RLSS also administers three specific research compliance programs that support the AHP - radiation, chemical, and biological safety.
 Each of these research compliance programs is led by a responsible officer or appointed steering committee that grants approval/authorization to those Principal Investigators/Supervisors requesting to use and/or possess regulated hazardous materials (radiation, biological, chemical) under University licensure, registration, permit.
-RLSS provides all-inclusive services that include publishing required program rules, plans and specific procedures, conducting hazard assessments, performing exposure monitoring, routine on-site inspections, incident investigation, spill response assistance, hazard communication signs and labels, and emergency response and training.
+RLSS provides all-inclusive services that include; publishing required program rules, guiding plans and specific procedures, conducting hazard assessments, respiratory protection program (RPP) services (respirator assessments and fit-testing), performing exposure monitoring, routine on-site inspections, incident investigation, spill response assistance, hazard communication signs and labels, and emergency response and training.
 RLSS documents and evaluates all hazardous regulated material use listed in IACUC protocols and amendments before work with hazardous material commences.
 Worksites are routinely inspected by RLSS personnel to evaluate and ensure continued compliance.